Armies Battles and Sieges Colours and Standards

 The Swedes

-For the Jönköping regiment, we have the names of three non-commissioned officers who died in the battle.
-S. G. von Kothen's curriculum vitae mentions that from the Jönköping regiment few men, but all colours, returned after the action on Rügen.
+For Jönköping regiment, we have the names of three non-commissioned officers who died in the battle.
+Furthermore, S. G. von Kothen's curriculum vitae mentions that few men from Jönköping regiment, but all colours, returned after the action on Rügen.
 For comparison, it can also be mentioned that in October the regiment had 822 men on duty at Stralsund fortress (this figure does not include sick and commandeered personnel).
 By December its strength was reduced to 338 men on duty and 267 sick and wounded (a total of 605 men left of a regiment with a nominal strength of 1,100 men).

-At Altefähr on November 7, the part of the Rügen force that had not had time to be shipped over to Stralsund surrendered (650 men according to Jefferyes).
-They seem to have consisted almost exclusively of dragoons and the Danes have reported the following composition of the haul one lieutenant general, three major generals, four colonels, two lieutenant colonels, four majors, 31 captains, 58 lieutenants & cornets and 540 non-commissioned officers and men.
+At Altefähr on 7 November, the part of the Rügen force that had not managed to be shipped over to Stralsund in time, surrendered to the Coalition army (650 men according to Jefferyes).
+They seem to have consisted almost exclusively of dragoons and the Danes have reported the following composition of the haul: one lieutenant general, three major generals, four colonels, two lieutenant colonels, four majors, 31 captains, 58 lieutenants & cornets and 540 non-commissioned officers and men.
 The high proportion of officers in relation to the rank and file was due to the fact that the manpower of the regiments was greatly reduced, while vacancies among the officers were constantly filled by promotions.
 In addition to these, there were likely to have been smaller groups of Swedish soldiers scattered on Rügen who were captured on other occasions.

 At Altefähr, 2,000 men managed to be evacuated to Stralsund.
 And via boats from northern Rügen, another 600 men led by Stenflycht managed to get to Stralsund.
 This was all that remained of the original force of around four thousand men, and a month later they too would be captured when Stralsund capitulated on 12 December.